bhavanav001/indian-contact-ai/README.md

 * Maven
 * MySQL 8
 * Git
-* An OpenAI API key
+* An gemini API key

 ### 1. Clone the Repository